Brixton Academy allowed to retain licence and re-open if it can meet "robust" safety rules

 — Amy Lamé (@amylame) September 15, 2023

+“We look forward to supporting all those involved in the safe, successful relaunch of this iconic venue.

-“We are pleased to announce that Brixton Academy will retain its license and is poised to reopen, marking a momentous milestone in safeguarding this cherished landmark,” said Night Time Industry Association CEO Michael Kill.
-“Our profound appreciation goes out to the countless supporters and stakeholders who rallied behind us during this critical juncture.
+Night Time Industry Association CEO Michael Kill agreed, saying that the decision marked “a momentous milestone in safeguarding this cherished landmark”.

+“Our profound appreciation goes out to the countless supporters and stakeholders who rallied behind us during this critical juncture,” said Kill.

 - READ MORE: Brixton Academy refuse racial profiling and talk ticketing and improving safety at hearing